tanwimallick/DESQRUQ/README.md

 of high-performing configurations is used to fits a Gaussian copula model to capture the joint distributions of the hyperparameter configurations.
 Finally a set of high-performing configurations is sampled from the distribution and used to train an ensemble of DCRNN-SQR models.

+## Environment information

+The experiments were executed on the [Cooley](https://www.alcf.anl.gov/support-center/cooley/cooley-system-overview) GPU cluster.
+Cooley has a total of 126 compute nodes; each node has 12 CPU cores and one NVIDIA Tesla K80 dual-GPU card.

+* OS Login Node: Red Hat Enterprise Linux Server release 7.9 (Maipo)
+* OS Compute Node: Red Hat Enterprise Linux Server release 7.9 (GNU/Linux 3.10.0-1160.59.1.el7.x86_64)
+* Python: Miniconda Python 3.8

+For more information about the environment refer to the `env-sc22.txt` which was generated with the provided SC [Author-Kit](https://github.com/SC-Tech-Program/Author-Kit.)

 ## Requirements
 * torch